 Since there’s no telling when the pandemic will end, the work-from-home concept is expected to continue until 2021.

 Many startups have responded well to the new demands due to the global changes forced last year.

-For example, the number of organizations that have worked on new development products in fintech and finance has soared.
+For example, the number of organisations that have worked on new development products in fintech and finance has soared.

-While venture capital organizations may have looked to reduce the amount of investment they poured into funding new growth, the pandemic has raised the expectation on companies to exploit opportunities.
+While venture capital organisations may have looked to reduce the amount of investment they poured into funding new growth, the pandemic has raised the expectation on companies to exploit opportunities.

-Like the phoenix that rises out of the ashes, startups, with a little innovation and funding can find trends and maximize long-term technology.
+Like the phoenix that rises out of the ashes, startups, with a little innovation and funding can find trends and maximise long-term technology.